Leave a Message

 How a Realtor Determines What Your Home Is Worth

-The goal is not just to estimate value.
-The goal is to determine the best pricing position for the seller’s goals.
+The goal isn't simply to estimate what a home is worth.
+The objective is to determine the best pricing strategy based on the seller's goals.

-Sometimes that means pricing at market value to attract serious buyers quickly.
-Sometimes it means pricing slightly under a key threshold to increase attention.
-Sometimes it means testing a premium if the home has rare features and the seller has flexibility.
-Sometimes it means preparing the home before listing so the price is easier for buyers to justify.
+Sometimes that means pricing at market value to attract qualified buyers quickly.
+Other times it may mean pricing just below a common search threshold to increase visibility, or testing a premium price when the home offers unique features and the seller has flexibility.

 The right answer depends on the property, the seller's timeline, and the current competition.